suntechgithub/playwright-demo/README.md

-# Test Automation using Playwright for the City Of Peoria
+# Test Automation using Playwright